 TGax Editor: Make the following changes in section 27.5.2.6.2, D1.2 p186, line 33

-An HE STA shall use the OCWmin and OCWmax values indicated in the RAPS element within the most recently received Beacon or Probe Response regardless of the access category of traffic the HE STA intends to transmit. [#10173]
+An HE STA shall use the OCWmin and OCWmax values indicated in the RAPS element within the most recently received Beacon or Probe Response. [#10173]

 NOTE—If the STA does not receive the RAPS element, the STA does not transmit any HE TB PPDU using random access RUs.